algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     /**
      * Return the val associated with the key, if the key is not
-     * found in the BinarySearchTree, return null
+     * found in the BinarySearchTreeMap, return null
      *
      * @param key, the key to be searched for
      * @return the val associated with the key, if the key is not
-     *         found in the BinarySearchTree, return null
+     *         found in the BinarySearchTreeMap, return null
      * @throws IllegalArgumentException if the key is null */ public V get(K key) {